 We visited Lake Annecy by accident.
-We emerged from the Alps and realised how close we were to the lake, so thought we'd detour to see it.
+We emerged from the Alps on our France road trip and realised how close we were to the lake, so thought we'd detour to see it.
 The problem with unplanned detours is that they are… unplanned!
 And you often find yourself not taking full advantage of everything a place has to offer- because you didn't plan it in advance.

 This was exactly the case when we detoured to Lake Annecy with our motorhome.
 We had nothing planned and we weren't prepared for the prettiness (or business) that is Lake Annecy.
 We made a LOT of mistakes.
 If you're ever lucky enough to visit it yourself, here's what to avoid!

 Lake Annecy is still busy in March!

 We thought a drizzly March day would be quiet at Lake Annecy- but we were wrong!
 There were traffic jams EVERYWHERE.
 The whole of the west side of the lake going north was one big traffic jam- I was genuinely shocked how much traffic there was.

 Pay attention to the weather at Lake Annecy

 The weather at Lake Annecy changes crazy fast- as does the weather in many mountain towns.
 There is also a lot of fog/ mist.
 Pay attention to what is happening around you- not just what the weather forecast says.
 It was forecast to be gloomy and raining all the time we were there, but when I woke up just before sunrise it was clear and I got some fantastic photos of the lake, like the one above.